Włodawa: History

 In 1648, the Cossack-Tatar army plundered and destroyed the city, killing almost the entire population, including all Jews.
 In 1657 the city was devastated again, this time by the Swedes during the Deluge.
 John III Sobieski and the subsequent Polish kings granted the right to four annual fairs.
 Horses and, above all, oxen from nearby Volhynia were sold at these fairs, with the latter being even sold to Kraków, Poznań, Berlin and Vienna.
 These fairs, as well as the staple right for salt contributed to Włodawa's wealth.
 In the 17th century, Rafał Leszczyński, father of the future Polish King Stanisław Leszczyński, became the owner of Włodawa, but due to debts he sold it to Ludwik Pociej.
 Pociej brought the Paulines from the Jasna Góra Monastery in Częstochowa to Włodawa and built their monastery.
 In the 18th century, the city was the property of the Pociej, Flemming, Czartoryski and Zamoyski families.

 After the Partitions of Poland, Włodawa was annexed by Austria in 1795.
-In 1809, it briefly returned to Polish rule, being part of the Duchy of Warsaw.
+Following the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 In 1815 it became part of Congress Poland, initially autonomous, but later forcibly integrated within Imperial Russia.
 The inhabitants of Włodawa actively joined the January Uprising in 1863.
 After the fall of the uprising, bloody repressions began and the attempts at Russification intensified.
 During World War I, from 1915 to 1918, the city was occupied by the Germans.

 Following Poland's return to independence, Włodawa became a seat of the Włodawa County.
+During the Polish–Soviet War, it was briefly occupied by the Russians, and then recaptured by the Poles on 17 August 1920.
 In 1939, before the onset of World War II, the population of Włodawa was 9,293.
 There was a garrison of heavy artillery regiment and the division of the field artillery in the town, used by the Pomorze and the Modlin armies in the defence of Poland against Nazi Germany and the Soviet Union.
 Włodawa was bombed by the Luftwaffe on 3 September 1939.
+Future Polish war hero Witold Pilecki fought against the invaders near Włodawa.
+Under German occupation, Włodawa was the location of a subcamp of the Stalag 319 prisoner-of-war camp for Allied POWs.